How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 When you fix symptoms instead of gaps, you stay busy but do not move the business forward.

-| Symptom | Possible Business Gap | What to Check First |
+| What You Notice | Possible Real Gap | First Question to Ask |

 |---|---|---|

-| Low sales | Offer clarity or sales process | Can people clearly understand the offer and the next step to buy? |
+| Low sales | Offer clarity or sales process | Can people easily understand the offer and what to do next? |

-| Low engagement | Customer understanding or message clarity | Are you speaking to a real customer problem? |
+| Low engagement online | Customer understanding or message clarity | Are you speaking to a real problem your customer cares about? |

-| Too much manual work | Operations and systems | Which repeated task needs a simple process? |
+| Too much manual work | Operations and systems | Which repeated task still depends entirely on you? |

-| Stress about money | Financial visibility | Do you know your revenue, costs, profit, and cash flow? |
+| Stress about money | Financial visibility | Do you know your revenue, costs, and actual profit? |

-| Too many unfinished ideas | Decision-making and focus | Do you know what matters most this week? |
+| Too many unfinished projects | Decision-making and focus | Do you know your top 3 priorities for this stage? |

 1. Business Clarity